hkpeprah/jerbminer/README.md

 * **Global**: `sudo pip install Jerbminer.tar.gz`

 ## To-dos
-Currently supports all operations but

-* Applying to jobs
+* Add feature to apply to jobs
-* Ranking jobs
+* Add feature to rank jobs
+* Add feature to select interviews
+* Test cancel applications

 If there is any *other* feature you want, request it in the [issues page](https://github.com/hkpeprah/jerbminer/issues).